What are the Most Common Household Pests in Texas?

 Welcome to the great state of Texas!
 With a reputation for live music, excellent BBQ, and a wide selection of cultural attractions, there’s a lot to love about living in this state.
 But you probably already know that.
-What you may not know is that Texas is also home to a great variety of household pests.
+What you may not know is that Texas is also home to a great variety of household pests in TX.
 As a resident of this state, new or old, it is important for you to be familiar with the types of pests most common to the area so that you know how to avoid common pest infestation and who to call for help if they do take over your home.
-With a basic knowledge of common household pests, you can worry less about infestation and focus more on enjoying the great qualities of Texas.
+With a basic knowledge of common household pests, you can worry less about a pest infestation and focus more on enjoying the great qualities of Texas.

 Texas has one of the highest concentrations of termites in the country.
 Drawn by the humidity of the state, these dangerous pests can cause thousands of dollars in damage to your home before you even know they’re there.